nathanrydel/friender-demo/Friender TodoTracker.md

 - [ ] Use file input from Profile Edit form to save user submitted profile photo file to S3
 - [ ] Ensure that permissions allow read/write access to S3
 - [ ] Ensure read on /users, /users/<username> accesses profile photo correctly

-### [ ] **Users Page**

-- [ ] Develop a page to display cards of all users on the site.
-- [ ] Each card should include the user's profile photo, username, first name, list of hobbies, and list of interests.
-- [ ] Enable users to click on a card to navigate to the respective user's profile page.

 ### [ ] **Routing and Navigation**